uptech/engineering/README.md

 ## Contribution Process

-It is simple you just open a Pull Request with your proposed change and debate and discussion happens around your proposed change until a conclusion is made.
+The contribution process is simple you just open a Pull Request with your proposed change and debate and discussion happens around your proposed change until a conclusion is made.
 It might be your exact change that makes it in, or it might be a varient of your change that makes it in, or maybe your change gets rejected with an explanation of why.
 You are always welcome to continue discussions / re-open topics that have been rejected if you discover more information or learnings that help support your position.

 ## Content